Albuquerque Car Accident Attorneys

 Legal Duty of Care Explained

 Duty of care is a legal concept that states all drivers have an obligation to operate their vehicles with a reasonable standard of care to prevent harm from coming to others.
 When this duty of care is breached, a driver is said to have behaved negligently.
-Speeding, disobeying traffic signs, running red lights, drunk driving, and distracted driving are all categorized as breaches of duty of care.
+Speeding, disobeying traffic signs, running red lights, drunk driving, and distracted driving are all categorized as breaches of the duty of care.

 Showing a person failed to use a suitable amount of care while driving is not enough in a personal injury case.
 You must also show that negligent behaviors were “a cause” of the injuries you sustained.
 This is often determined by the “but-for” test, which probes whether a person’s injuries would have occurred had a person not behaved negligently.